nolauren/workshops/dhtoolbox_aha2018.md

 ### 2016 SOTU Speech
 We will start with Obama's final State of the Union address.

-To begin, we will load in our text from a URL: http://programminghistorian.github.io/ph-submissions/assets/basic-text-processing-in-r/sotu_text/236.txt
+To begin, we will load in our text from [here](http://programminghistorian.github.io/ph-submissions/assets/basic-text-processing-in-r/sotu_text/236.txt).

+Let's take a look at the speech.
+- What kind of file is this?
+- What does the format of this file tell us about one way that Voyant needs text to be structured to process it?

+We can load data into Voyant three ways.

+1. Use the URL
+2. Copy and paste the text into the box.
+3. Upload a file.

 Now let's take a look at the kinds of text analysis used by Voyant!

-#### Cirrus -  Terms - Links Part 1
+#### Cirrus -  Terms - Links

-Cirrus:  Provides a word cloud of the most frequence terms.
+Cirrus:  Provides a word cloud of the most frequent terms.
 You can hover over the word to see the number of times it is used.

+- Are these the words we expected?
--  Is this what you expected?
-Are there any words you would have expected that aren't included?
-Any words you think should be removed?
+- Are there any words we would have expected that aren't included?
+- Are there any words we think should be removed?

 #### Stop Words